lala-data/cmustudent-repository/healthcarereport.md

   * Give  more details on the exact amount spend instead of line chart
   * Give a way to forecast the next 2 years
   * Show chart comparing government funded and other sources like Personal,Private,Out of pocket etc.
+  * Retain the original chart for chart-2.
+Pie chart did not provide more information.
+Stacked bar was much better.

+  I did not perform any data visualiation changes to chart-2 as it conveyed relevant inforamtion.
+Only suggestion I received was to show more data.
+10 years is a huge gap

 # New Visualizations